-Another key output being developed is a generic model for developing and implementing a geomorphic reclamation approach for mine wastes for broad application to mine sites in other places and environments – always bearing in mind the need for flexibility because every mine site is different!
+Another key output being developed is a generic model for developing and implementing a geomorphic mine waste reclamation approach for broad application to mine sites in other places and environments – always bearing in mind the need for flexibility because every mine site is different!
 Alongside this, we also prepared a bespoke methodology for developing a social transition (aka social closure) planning process, which has been submitted to LKAB.

 NITREM is funded by the project partners and the European Institute of Innovation and Technology (EIT), which is an independent body of the European Union set-up to spur innovation and entrepreneurship across Europe to address some of its greatest challenges.